jrob200/premium-supplemental-repo/general-advice/06-getting-unstuck-part-two.md

 # Getting Unstuck With Your Code - Part Two
 Welcome back to Getting Help!
-If you haven’t yet, please review Part One of this section, as it relays essential information about the first two steps to getting help - understanding your problem, and framing it correctly.
-In this section, we will address the next two parts - asking your question to the world at large, and giving back by helping to answer others’ questions.
+If you haven’t yet, please review [Part One](https://github.com/codecademy-coaches/premium-supplemental-repo/edit/master/general-advice/05-getting-unstuck-part-one.md) of this series on getting help, as it relays essential information about two crucial initial steps to getting help - understanding your problem, and framing it correctly.
+In this section, we will address the next two steps - how to ask good questions and give good answers.

 Let’s dive right in.